 Under the time-of-use pricing, you pay a different rate for electricity depending on the time of day and day of the week you consume it.
 Time-of-use has three periods: on-peak (when energy demand and cost is high), mid-peak (when energy demand and cost is moderate) and off-peak (when energy demand and cost is low).
 The Ontario Energy Board (OEB) set these rates.
 Learn more about the time-of-use rate structure.

-Starting January 1, 2021, tiered rates are as follows:
+Starting May 1, 2022, tiered rates and thresholds are as follows:

 Are you considering a switch?

 To better understand the potential impacts of a rate change on your bill, it’s important to know what your overall energy consumption is and how your day-to-day habits can influence your energy costs.

 The information contained on your Hydro Ottawa MyAccount customer portal should be a good indicator of your consumption habits and electricity usage history.
 If you don’t have an online account, you can easily create one today.